-- 2. Add a category at the desired level of the taxonomy: - To add a category immediately under the top-level, root node, click . - 3.
+- 2. Add a category at the desired level of the taxonomy: - To add a category immediately under the top-level, root node, click . - To add a child category of an existing category, first select the category, and then click - 3.
 On the General page, enter a category Name and an optional Description. - 4.
 On the Training page: - a.
 Select one or more Repositories for the category to search - b.
 Specify one or more methods to train the category: